On Clarity in Performance Reporting

 No clear boundary between explanation, challenge, and action.

-What happened in the reporting cycle
+What happened in the execution cycle

 • How results were reviewed: